Welcome to my ProAutism Company, Tuck’s Tooques, LLC!

 But, there’s more to Tuck’s Tooques than selling hats.

 Our OuterSelf Initiatives project connects Autistic people with resources in our community.
 We build relationships.

 We envisioned and presented a summer camp concept pairing Autistic and neurotypical peers, in nature.
 That idea was developed into an award-winning program by our friends at Chippewa Nature Center.

 We hosted a parent workshop with Autism Alliance of Michigan, to help families better understand changing Autism health insurance laws in our state.

-We contacted Saginaw Valley State University's College of Health and Human Services Department, establishing a fitness program for Autistic teens.
+Through Saginaw Valley State University's College of Health and Human Services Department, we established a fitness program for Autistic teens.

 Dad also serves as a Parent Advisor to KAMPN4Autism, in Boone, North Carolina.
 KAMPN operates an Autism family camp, which enjoys a great connection with Appalachian State University. http://kampn4autism.appstate.edu/

 KAMPN has initiated an innovative new project, called KAMPN LIFE Village.
-The goal for this project is to develop a sustainable residential community for Autistic adults. https://www.facebook.com/KAMPNLIFEVillage
+The goal for this project is to develop a sustainable residential community for Autistic and similarly-affected adults. https://www.facebook.com/KAMPNLIFEVillage

 You can be a part of our success story!